Judy-Gathonie/devops-project/README.md

-# 🚀 End-to-End DevOps CI/CD Pipeline Project
+  complete DevOps CI/CD Pipeline Project

 A complete **hands-on DevOps project** demonstrating how to build, containerize, automate, and deploy a Node.js application using modern DevOps tools.